kshitijrajsharma/virtughan/paper.md

 - **Plugins and ML Integration**: Allowing advanced user-defined band math or machine-learning inference models for on-the-fly classification.
 - **Distributed Caching**: Supporting scalable deployments for high-traffic or cluster-based environments.

+# Application Areas
+VirtuGhan enables real-time geospatial data processing for various Earth observation applications.
+It helps monitor environmental changes like deforestation, glacial lake expansion, urban heat islands, and wildfires without requiring extensive data storage.
+In disaster response, it provides rapid analysis of floods, landslides, cyclones, and earthquakes.
+Urban planners can analyze land use, infrastructure growth, and air quality.
+AI integration supports automated land classification, object detection, and biodiversity tracking.
+It also aids security efforts, including border monitoring and conflict damage assessment.
+As an open-source platform, VirtuGhan enhances accessibility for citizen science, environmental advocacy, and academic research.
+By prioritizing computation over storage, it offers a cost-effective and scalable alternative to traditional geospatial tools.

 # Acknowledgments

 We extend our gratitude to the maintainers of foundational GIS libraries such as Rasterio [@rasterio], rio-tiler [@rio-tiler], Mercantile [@mercantile], and FastAPI [@fastapi].
 We also thank colleagues and mentors at Paris Lodron University of Salzburg and in the Copernicus Masters in Digital Earth program for their insights and support.